San Piero a Sieve: Middle Ages and the Medici's Family

 The village of San Piero a Sieve originated as a road junction near the ancient bridge over the Sieve river that led across the ancient road (derived from the Roman route of the Flaminia Militare) that crossed the Apennines to the Osteria Bruciata Pass.
 It is this, the fact that it has always been a very important road junction, that characterises the history of the town in Mugello.
 In fact, its importance derives from the postal road that crossed it until the 18th century and was the only one that led from Florence to Bologna.
 So, returning to the origins, the first urban agglomerate developed in the 11th century (although the presence of a watchtower where Villa Schifanoia stands today and of a village/castle around it is probable that it had already been present for a couple of centuries), near the bridge over the Sieve, after the construction of the plebeian church of San Pietro and took the name ‘Villa’.
 In the following century, on 17 October 1105, it took the name ‘Villa Sevae’, as can be deduced from a ‘judicial act’ drawn up in the presence of Countess Matilda.
 The definitive name of San Piero a Sieve appears to have been given in 1117, combining the name of the village with that of the Pieve.
 Originally, San Piero a Sieve belonged to the powerful feudal family of the Ubaldini da Coldaia.
 The community's economy was exclusively rural.
 The presence of a market for livestock favoured the passage and permanence of people in these places and developed in the inhabitants an attitude of exchange, confrontation and dialogue that will remain and grow stronger over time to the present day.

 Subsequently, the Medici took possession of the entire area.
-This happened in the context of a precise political-administrative project of an expansive nature that saw, first the Florentine Republic and then the Medici, initiate a process aimed at extending control over the entire countryside in order to be able to exercise control over the main communication routes, which were in the possession of the great feudal families (such as the Ubaldini and the Guidi for what concerns Mugello) that until then ruled the Apennines.
+This happened in the context of a precise political-administrative project of an expansive nature that saw, first the Florentine Republic and then the Medici, initiate a process aimed at extending control over the entire countryside to be able to exercise control over the main communication routes, which were in the possession of the great feudal families (such as the Ubaldini and the Guidi for what concerns Mugello) that until then ruled the Apennines.